 Justice Johnson is also engaged in activities outside the legal community, specifically mentoring youth and supporting youth-related causes.
 For many years, Justice Johnson coached boys and girls in youth soccer and youth basketball.
 Justice Johnson holds a second degree Black Belt in Hapkido karate and has taught the Black Belt curriculum to numerous children and young adults.
 Additionally, he visits classrooms to read to grade-school students and talk to them about the importance of education as well as setting and pursuing goals.
 Annually, during the holiday season and as otherwise needed, he coordinates the collection and distribution of toys, books, and clothing to indigent children in the schools he serves.
 In February 2003, the faculty and students of Martin Luther King, Jr. Elementary in Los Angeles honored him with the school's Life Achievement Award as part of its Black History Month Celebration.
 His efforts have also garnered him several California Department of Education Commendations and Los Angeles Unified School District Service Commendations:

-Justice Johnson sits on the boards of several nonprofit organizations, including Bright Star Schools, which operates two charter high schools and three charter middle schools, and the Western Justice Center Foundation, which is dedicated to increasing opportunities for peaceful conflict resolution and diminishing the power of violence in our society.
+Justice Johnson formerly sat on the board of the nonprofit organization Bright Star Schools, Inc. ,which operates two charter high schools and three charter middle schools in economically disadvantaged areas of Los Angeles.
+He is currently a board member of the Western Justice Center Foundation, which is dedicated to increasing opportunities for peaceful conflict resolution and diminishing the power of violence in our society.

 Justice Johnson and his wife Meghan have four children.